Kintyre/ksconf/docs/source/concepts.rst

 ..  tip::

     It's a good practice to minimize your files right away.
-    The problem with waiting is that it may not be obvious later what version of default that local was copied from.
+    If you wait, it may not be obvious what specific version of default that local was copied from.
     In other words, if you run the :command:`minimize` command *after* you've upgraded the default folder, you may need to do extra work to manually reconcile upgrade differences.
     Because any changes made between the initial version of the default file and the most recently release of the conf file cannot be automatically addressed in this fashion.

-    If your files are all in git, and you know a REF of the previous version of your default file, you can use some commands like this to help you out.
+    If your files are all in git, and you know a REF of the previous version of your default file, you can use some commands like this:

     ..  code-block:: sh

         # Review the output of the log, and find the revision of the last change
         git log --oneline -- default/inputs.conf

-        # Assuming ref of "e633e6"
+        # Assuming "e633e6" was identified as the desired baseline ref, based on the 'log' output

         # Compare what's changed in the 'inputs.conf' file between releases (FYI only)
         ksconf diff <(git show e633e6:./default/inputs.conf) default/inputs.conf